Programmer

 How many programmers does it take to screw in a lightbulb?

-Asked by mstrkrft about 12 years ago
+Asked by mstrkrft over 12 years ago

 The basic answer: "None, that's a hardware problem."
 The Microsoft answer: "None, we just define darkness as a new standard."
 The Apple answer: "Just take it to the Genius Bar and we can replace the lightbulb for you in 3-5 days."
 The Linux answer: "One.
 I just did it myself."